Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Taste the delicious Roman food| ©Pinar Kucuk

-Another important point during your visit to the Colosseum and the Roman Forum will be where to eat before or after the visit.
+Another important point during your visit to the Colosseum and the Roman Forum is where to eat before or after your visit.
 As you will see, the area does not have too much gastronomic offer, so before sitting in the first place you come across, I recommend you to check my article with the best places to eat near the Colosseum.
-That way you will be sure to get it right.
+You'll be sure to get it right.